 There are a number of places you can get emergency contraception:

 - Some Lambeth pharmacists give emergency contraception for free and our receptionists can provide you with a list

 - Lambeth residents can order emergency contraception online at SH.24.org

 - The emergency contraceptive pill is also available free of charge from most family planning clinics and the Practice

 - If you need emergency contraception whilst the pharmacies, sexual health clinics and Practice are closed, you can also contact NHS 111

 If you would like more information about where to get emergency contraception please contact NHS 111 open 24 hours a day.
 The availability of these services may be reduced over bank holiday periods.

 The emergency contraceptive pill should not be used as a regular method of contraception.
-If you would like general advice on contraception please make an appointment with the practice nurse.
+If you would like general advice on contraception please make an appointment with the practice nurse or GP.